gliu2k/SAP-Datasphere/SAC/Planning/Index.md

 ## 3.2.
 Data Actions

+This is the action I used to do the version copy.
 ![alt text](/SAC/Planning/images/DA1.png)
 You can define the actions(steps) and run them in sequence in the Canvas(Stories).
 If one step fails, the whole process will get reversed just as the transaction in database.